nicklockwood/AsyncImageView/README.md

 	AsyncImageLoadDidFinish

 This fires when an image has been loaded.
-The notification object contains the URL of the image file.
+The notification object contains the target object that loaded the image file (e.g. the UIImageView) and the userInfo dictionary contains the following keys:

+- AsyncImageImageKey

+The UIImage that was loaded.

+- AsyncImageURLKey

+The NSURL that the image was loaded from.

+- AsyncImageCacheKey

+The AsyncImageCache that the image was stored in.

 	AsyncImageLoadDidFail

 This fires when an image did not load due to an error.
-The notification object contains the URL of the image file.
-The userInfo dictionary contains the key `error` with the NSError generated by the underlying URLConnection.
+The notification object contains the target object that attempted to load the image file (e.g. the UIImageView) and the userInfo dictionary contains the following keys:

+- AsyncImageErrorKey

+The NSError generated by the underlying URLConnection.

+- AsyncImageURLKey

+The NSURL that the image failed to load from.

 AsyncImageLoader properties
 ----------------------------

 AsyncImageLoader has the following properties:

+	@property (nonatomic, retain) AsyncImageCache *cache;

+The cache to be used for image load requests.
+You can change this value at any time and it will affect all subsequent load requests until it is changed again.
+By default this is set to `[AsyncImageCache sharedCache]`.
+Set this to nil to disable caching completely, or you can set it to a new AsyncImageCache instance or subclass for fine-grained cache control.

 	@property (nonatomic, assign) NSUInteger concurrentLoads;